-Joaquin Chavez, PhD
+Joaquin M Chavez, PhD

 601 S Morgan St.

 Professor Chávez is a historian of Latin America with a particular focus on intellectuals, revolutionary movements, and Catholicism in El Salvador and the Cold War in Central America.
-He received his doctorate from New York University in 2010, where he held the Henry McCracken, Dean, and Torch fellowships.
+He received his doctorate from New York University, where he held the Henry McCracken, Dean, and Torch fellowships.
 Chávez received the Research Fellowship for Experienced Researchers from The Alexander Von Humboldt Foundation (Bonn, Germany) to write a history of the peace process that put an end to the civil war in El Salvador (1980-1992) at the Lateinamerika-Institut (LAI) at the Freie Universität Berlin.

-In addition to his academic career Professor Chávez has been deeply engaged in peace and reconciliation work in his native El Salvador as well as in other hot spots including Nepal.
+In addition to his academic career, Professor Chávez has been deeply engaged in peace and reconciliation work in his native El Salvador as well as in other hot spots including Nepal.
 He has presented his work in scholarly and popular venues in the United States, Europe, and Latin America alike.